Dobefu/DLiteScript/docs/content/docs/standard-library/global/exit.md

 +++
 title = 'exit'
 linkTitle = 'exit'
-description = 'Terminates the program with an exit code.' weight = 0 draft = false
+description = 'Terminate a program with a custom exit code.
+Stop script execution immediately with success or error status for shell integration.
+Part of the global namespace.' weight = 0 draft = false
 +++